US officials: Pilot error caused Kobe Bryant chopper crash

 LOS ANGELES (AP) — The pilot who crashed the helicopter carrying Kobe Bryant, killing all nine aboard, made a series of poor decisions that led him to fly blindly into a wall of clouds where he became so disoriented he thought he was climbing when the craft was plunging toward a Southern California hillside, federal safety officials said Tuesday.

-The National Transportation Safety Board primarily blamed Ara Zobayan in the Jan.
-26, 2020 crash that killed the pilot along with Bryant, his daughter and six other passengers heading to a girls basketball tournament.
+The National Transportation Safety Board primarily blamed pilot Ara Zobayan in the Jan.
+26, 2020 crash that killed him along with Bryant, the basketball star’s daughter and six other passengers heading to a girls basketball tournament.

 Written By